Written by Rene Echevarria

 Dukat comes to visit Damar, asking for his help.
 He needs to be surgically altered to look Bajoran, and Damar provides a surgeon to perform the procedure.

-Worf and Dax has been stranded for six days.
+Worf and Dax have been stranded for six days.
 Sick of field rations, Worf has gone hunting, to Dax’s annoyance.
 They continue to bicker and argue—and then they kiss and have sex.
 Because of course they do.
 And then, during their post-coital snuggle, they’re captured by the Breen.
 They wake up in a Breen holding cell, which is confusing to them as a) the Breen aren’t at war with the Federation and b) they’re a long way from Breen territory.

 Sisko gets a vision from the Prophets, telling him that Yates can’t walk the same path as Sisko, cannot share his destiny.
 If he marries her, the Prophets explain, he will know nothing but sorrow.
 Which puts a damper on the whole wedding thing.